betsyherbert/beta_LFP_modeling/README.md

-Code for FORCE-inspired RNN trainng for the modeling of β-LFP oscillations.
+Code for FORCE-inspired RNN training for the modeling of β-LFP oscillations:

-**force_architectures**

-Basic network training using FORCE procedure introduced in Sussillo & Abbott, 2009 (single readout on a periodic function), then extending procedure to train:
+**force_architectures** - basic network training using FORCE procedure introduced in Sussillo & Abbott, 2009 (single readout on a periodic function), followed by extensions to train:
 - single internal current on periodic function
 - several internal currents on several functions
 - all internal currents on a set of functions

-**positive_sigmoid_single**

-Training on a single trial of LFP data in network with positive sigmoid nonlinearity.
+**positive_sigmoid_single** - training on a single trial of LFP data in network with positive sigmoid nonlinearity.
+N (number of neurons) = N^T (number of targets)

-**positive_sigmoid_multiple**

-Training on multiple trials of LFP data in network with positive sigmoid nonlinearity.
+**positive_sigmoid_multiple** - training RNN on multiple trials of LFP data in network with positive sigmoid nonlinearity.
+N = N^T.

 **duplicates_single**

-Training using duplicate method on single trial.
+Training using duplicate method on single trial of LFP data.
+N = 2N^T.

 **duplicates_multiple**

-Training using duplicate method on multipe trials.
+Training using duplicate method on multipe trials of LFP data.
+N = 2N^T.